Your guide to the best restaurants in DC’s after-hours hot spot

 Dance Party Dining

-U Street’s musical roots are reflected in some of the neighborhood’s cool cat options like El Rey and Brixton.
-El Rey is a combo taqueria and Mexican beer garden, while the Brixton hosts live DJ sets on Friday and Saturday nights alongside sophisticated pub fare.
+U Street’s musical roots are reflected in some of the neighborhood’s cool cat options like El Rey, a combo taqueria and Mexican beer garden.

 The Gibson has a way back #tbt vibe with its Prohibition era-style cocktails and menu.
 The aviation-themed Café Saint-Ex serves up French fare and its basement bar, Gate 54, welcomes throngs of millennials dancing to a live DJ on weekends.